momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 {{</hint>}}

 You are free to port any publicly available map with some exceptions:
-- Mappers can reserve/block porting of their maps using [this form](https://docs.google.com/forms/d/e/1FAIpQLSeheNDY5A960u6GtXCHtt3s_2vZJL3o5tMJ_ZNbYOpb6cx5nQ/viewform).
+- Mappers can reserve/block porting of their maps using [this form](https://docs.google.com/forms/d/e/1FAIpQLSeheNDY5A960u6GtXCHtt3s_2vZJL3o5tMJ_ZNbYOpb6cx5nQ/viewform)
-- Before porting make sure the map isn't on [this spreadsheet](https://docs.google.com/spreadsheets/d/1KHeWfhGUNpN267CXtPvVdf2h7eQbjPUhWVkE5NimYhg/edit?gid=2051215588#gid=2051215588).
+- Before porting make sure the map isn't on [this spreadsheet](https://docs.google.com/spreadsheets/d/1KHeWfhGUNpN267CXtPvVdf2h7eQbjPUhWVkE5NimYhg/edit?gid=2051215588#gid=2051215588)
-- You are not free to port maps created only for specific servers without explicit permission.
+- You are not free to port maps created only for specific servers without explicit permission
 - When in doubt, contact the mapper ( please don't spam them )

 {{<expander title="Why aren't ports opt-in?">}}